-(b) refer any applications for development approval v 'compatible with conditions' or 'incompatible' in the WQ

-Land use compatibility tables for public drinking water so

-to the Department of Water and Environmental Regulation · · ·

-prior to determination of the application. containing native

-vegetation.

-(c) refer any applications for recreation events or facilities on (Crown land The WAPC now seek

-(including Crown land vested with the local gover nment) as that Local Planning

-described in Department of Water and Environmental R legulation's Schemes are succinct

-Operational policy 13: Recreation within public drinking was rater source and prefer that

-areas on Crown land. detailed requirements

-are set out in other

-planning tools such as

-local planning

-policies.

-(d) in respect to the SCA the Local Government may i refuse any Support adding the

-application for planning approval or impose condition

-planning approval so as to: Additional Provision 3

-(i) protect the resource; and in SCA2 for PDWSA:

-(ii) require the registration of notification on title giving no otice of any

-limitations or constraints associated with the protec 3

-resource. government may

-refuse any application

-for development

-approval or impose

-conditions on any

-development

-approval so as to:

-(a) protect the

-resource; and

-(b) require the

-registration of

-notification on title giving notice of any limitations or constraints associated with the protection of the resource.' (e) In determining land uses and development proposals, the local The WAPC now seek government is to have due regard to any comments and that Local Planning recommendations from the Department of Water and Environmental Schemes are succinct Regulation and may impose relevant conditions to prevent or and prefer that minimise the potential risk of public drinking water source detailed requirements contamination.
-The local government should also have regard to the are set out in other management direction provided by priority classification of certain planning tools such as areas, and protection zones noting that; local planning (i) Priority 1 (P1) areas are defined and managed to ensure there is policies. no degradation of the quality of the public drinking water source with the objective of risk avoidance. (ii) Priority 2 (P2) areas are defined and managed to maintain or improve the quality of the public drinking water source with the objective of risk minimisation. (iii) Priority 3 (P3) areas are defined and managed to maintain the quality of the public drinking water source for a long as possible with the objective of risk management. (iv) Priority 3 (P3) areas are assigned to land that was previously priority (P1) or priority 2 (P2) in the Metropolitan Region Scheme only and has been rezoned to 'urban'.
+(b) refer any applications for development approval which are 'compatible with conditions' or 'incompatible' in the WQPN no. 25: Land use compatibility tables for public drinking water source areas to the Department of Water and Environmental Regulation for advice prior to determination of the application. smaller component which is on freehold land, with most of these properties containing native vegetation. (c) refer any applications for recreation events or facilities on Crown land (including Crown land vested with the local government) as described in Department of Water and Environmental Regulation's Operational policy 13: Recreation within public drinking water source areas on Crown land.
+The WAPC now seek that Local Planning Schemes are succinct and prefer that detailed requirements are set out in other planning tools such as local planning policies. (d) in respect to the SCA the Local Government may refuse any application for planning approval or impose conditions on any planning approval so as to: (i) protect the resource; and (ii) require the registration of notification on title giving notice of any limitations or constraints associated with the protection of the resource.
+Support adding the following as Additional Provision 3 in SCA2 for PDWSA: 'The local government may refuse any application for development approval or impose conditions on any development approval so as to: (a) protect the resource; and (b) require the registration of notification on title giving notice of any limitations or constraints associated with the protection of the resource.' (e) In determining land uses and development proposals, the local The WAPC now seek government is to have due regard to any comments and that Local Planning recommendations from the Department of Water and Environmental Schemes are succinct Regulation and may impose relevant conditions to prevent or and prefer that minimise the potential risk of public drinking water source detailed requirements contamination.
+The local government should also have regard to the are set out in other management direction provided by priority classification of certain planning tools such as areas, and protection zones noting that; local planning (i) Priority 1 (P1) areas are defined and managed to ensure there is policies. no degradation of the quality of the public drinking water source · with the objective of risk avoidance. (ii) Priority 2 (P2) areas are defined and managed to maintain or improve the quality of the public drinking water source with the objective of risk minimisation. (iii) Priority 3 (P3) areas are defined and managed to maintain the quality of the public drinking water source for a long as possible with the objective of risk management. (iv) Priority 3 (P3) areas are assigned to land that was previously priority (P1) or priority 2 (P2) in the Metropolitan Region Scheme only and has been rezoned to 'urban'.
 This P3 is a variation of the P3 management approach of risk management, with recommended protection measures that are in addition to those for P3 areas and are also managed to maintain the quality of the public drinking water source for a long as possible with the objective of risk management. (v) Protection zones (wellhead protection zones and reservoir protection zones) are defined to protect the water source from contamination in the immediate vicinity of drinking water abstraction points (i.e. production bores for groundwater sources and reservoirs for surface water sources) and shall be given due regard and additional by-laws for the protection of water quality may apply in these areas.